PX4/PX4-user_guide/en/config/flight_controller_orientation.md

 ![Frame Heading](../../assets/concepts/frame_heading.png)

 The axes to rotate around stay the same from one rotation step to the next one.
 So the frame to perform the rotation in stays fixed.
-This is also known as "**extrinsic rotation**(roll-pitch-yaw sequence)".
-Read more about it in [this article](https://en.wikipedia.org/wiki/Euler_angles#Conventions_by_extrinsic_rotations).
+This roll-pitch-yaw sequence is also known as [extrinsic rotation](https://en.wikipedia.org/wiki/Euler_angles#Conventions_by_extrinsic_rotations).

 For example, the vehicles shown below have rotations around the z-axis (i.e. yaw only) corresponding to: `ROTATION_NONE`, `ROTATION_YAW_90`,`ROTATION_YAW_180`,`ROTATION_YAW_270`.